What is ankle dislocation?

 - You’ve had an ankle sprain, fracture, or dislocation in the past

-- Your ankle has not been normal since birth
+- Your ankle has been abnormal since birth

 - You have a condition that makes your ligaments loose, such as Ehlers-Danlos syndrome